human-nature-lab/breadboard/README.md

-README - breadboard v2.0
+README - breadboard v2
 =====================================

-breadboard is a platform for developing and running experiments on networks using online participants.
+breadboard is a software platform for developing and conducting human interaction experiments on networks.

+It allows researchers to rapidly design experiments using a flexible domain-specific language and provides researchers with immediate access to a diverse pool of online participants.

 Features: